Understanding PCB Components and Production Methods

 - Filling: Copper coating for ground wire network, reducing impedance.

-– Electrical Boundary: Limits the size of the circuit board, ensuring components fit within it.
+- Electrical Boundary: Defines the size of the PCB to ensure component compatibility.